-Employees shall respond to and obey any just and lawful order from any supervisor or other proper acting authority whether or not the supervisor or acting authority is in the employee’s chain of command.
+Harris County Sheriff’s Office (HCSO) employees must obey just and lawful orders from a supervisor, or acting authority, regardless if the supervisor or acting authority is in the employee’s chain of command.

 This policy has been revised on the below listed dates: